Skip to main content

 • Configure a Loop Block with a key and a merge code.

-• Build a Data Mapper Transform to look up the specific data in a JSON object and merge it into the respective JSON node.
+• Build a Omnistudio Data Mapper Transform to look up the specific data in a JSON object and merge it into the respective JSON node.

 Note

 Meet Robert.
-He’s a technical architect at Get Cloudy Consulting who works with OmniStudio data tools.
+He’s a technical architect at Get Cloudy Consulting who works with Omnistudio data tools.

 Care providers and their respective timeslots